 What is Couchsurfing?

-Couchsurfing is a pretty cool website that allows travelers to meet up and stay with locals around the world.
+Couchsurfing is a pretty cool concept that allows travelers to meet up and stay with locals around the world.
 It’s like a free Airbnb before Airbnb came along.
 It’s a pretty amazing way to see a place through the eyes of someone living there and a great way to save money on the road.
 But here are some good reasons why it might not be for you.

 It’s Requires Planning…And Sometimes That Falls Through